Monthly Accounting for E-residents

 LHV is the recommended primary bank for e-resident OÜs doing substantial business

-LHV Pank has the strongest EMTA and Merit Aktiva integration of any Estonian bank.
+LHV Pank is Estonia’s largest domestically-owned bank and has the strongest EMTA and Merit Aktiva integration of any Estonian bank.
 Their LHV Connect API allows direct bank-to-accounting-software transaction feeds, eliminating manual bank statement imports.
+LHV also accepts a wider range of business models than traditional Estonian banks.
+For companies receiving significant international payments, combining LHV (for Estonian IBAN and EMTA purposes) with Wise Business (for international currency collection) is a common and practical setup.

 Section 3 — Invoicing Global Clients from Your Estonian OÜ